swangchu/pythonByExamples-Tha/example-2/README.md

     - If true, the indented code will be executed,
     - if not it will be skipped.

-7. **else folder** contains example for use of assignment operator in Python.
+7. **else folder** contains example for use of if-else statement  in Python.

         Syntax
         if condition :